samply/headlights/README.md

 ## Running individual components from source

 Headlights allows you to exclude a specific component from the Compose file and run it from source.
-You can get started quickly by copying the three commands for the component you want to run from source from the project README file.

 Let's consider an example and look at the three steps in detail.
 Say we want to start a project in local mode and run Focus from source.
 The first step is to extract the environment variables of the `focus` service from the Compose file:

 ```bash
 docker compose -f [PROJECT DIRECTORY]/compose.local.yaml config --format json | ./getenv focus